 “The Amerikantsy will think that the Sovetskiy Soyuz [Soviet Union] has launched a nuclear attack against them.
 They will strike back with everything they have.
 Then, the Sovetskiy Soyuz will doubtless launch everything we have at the Amerikantsy.
 Hundreds of warheads will cross past each other in the air and in outer space, and hundreds of warheads will fly east and west in the bellies of jet bombers.
 The seven countries of our Warsaw Pact will be totally destroyed.
 Western Europe will no doubt be destroyed.
 Much of the United States — one-third?
 Maybe one-half? — will be destroyed.
 And on top of that, thick clouds of radioactive dust will encircle the earth.
 It will be a holocaust beyond imagination.
 Tens of millions of people will be killed, and tens of millions more will have radiation poisoning.”

 Stanislav Petrov is the other person who must be credited with preventing global nuclear destruction.
 He was a lieutenant colonel of the Soviet Air Defence Forces and the duty officer at the command centre for the Oko nuclear early-warning station.
 The Oko (“Eye”) system used satellites in geosynchronous orbits to identify launches of ballistic missiles from the U.S. by detecting the exhaust plume.
-In September 1983 tensions between the Soviet Union and the U.S. were at an all-time high, after the Soviet military had shot down Korean Air Lines Flight 007 three week earlier.
-And on this day the Oko system suddenly reported an ICMB launch from U.S. soil — followed shortly by five more.
+In September 1983 tensions between the Soviet Union and the U.S. were at an all-time high, after the Soviet military had shot down Korean Air Lines Flight 007 three week earlier, mistaking it for an American spy plane.
+And now the Oko system suddenly reported an ICMB launch from U.S. soil — followed shortly by five more.

 Now, on September 26, 1983, it was Petrov’s job to report the detected missile launch to the Soviet high command.
 They would have had very little time to double-check the warning, or seek clarification from the US.
 And in case of an attack the Soviet nuclear doctrine at the time called for full nuclear retaliation.
 It would be the end of the world as we knew it.

 But it wasn’t.
 Petrov decided that it was a false alarm.
-The main reason was that he believed that a first strike by the U.S. would have to be all-out, in order for it to blunt the inevitable Soviet counterstrike.
-Five missiles made no sense.
-No, it must be a malfunction of the Oko warning system, which was later confirmed.
+The main reason was that he believed that a first strike by the U.S. would have to be all-out, in order to blunt the inevitable Soviet counterstrike.
+Five missiles made absolutely no sense.
+It must be a malfunction of the Oko warning system, which was later confirmed.
 The false alarm was created by an alignment of sunlight on high-altitude clouds above North Dakota.

 At least he got a movie starring Kevin Costner.